jdvorak001/isvavai-orgs-ror-mapping/README.md

 This dataset is intended to help put the research information collected in the IS VaVaI into an international context.

-It is part of the activities of the [Working Group for Research Data Management](https://www.wg-rdm.cz/).
+It is part of the activities of the [Working Group for Research Data Management in the Czech Republic](https://www.wg-rdm.cz/).

 ## Current status